 Bear in mind that some of the links on this website are affiliate links.
 If you go through them to make a purchase we will earn a commission at no extra cost to you but helps support our website.
 Keep in mind that we link these companies and their products because of their quality and not because of the commission we receive from your purchases.

-Revisiting Zenni Optical in 2021: I checked back in with Zenni in 2021 and they seem to be doing better than better.
+Revisiting Zenni Optical: I checked back in with Zenni and they seem to be doing better than better.
 They have partnered up with big names such as Rashida Jones, NFL Tight-End George Kittle, and fashion designer Cynthia Rowley.
-Even with collaborations with big names, Zenni still holds true to its mission of giving people stylish, good looking eyewear that they could afford.
+Even with collaborations with big names, Zenni still holds true to its mission of giving people stylish, good-looking eyewear that they could afford.

 Zenni Glasses Review

-Founded in 2003 and based in San Francisco, California, their main mission is to provide their customers with affordable and high-quality eyewear that makes you look good without putting a dent in your bank account.
+Founded in 2003 and based in San Francisco, California, its main mission is to provide its customers with affordable and high-quality eyewear that makes you look good without putting a dent in your bank account.

 I thought for sure this business model was just something that wouldn’t work online.
 At the time there were plenty of online contact lens retailers such as 1800-Contacts, Coastal, and AC Lens, but selling contact lenses and prescription glasses online was two very different things.